ASTR 1210 (O'CONNELL) STUDY GUIDE

 about one global extinction (planet-buster) event per 100 million

-years; perp would be a ~10-km diameter asteroid.
+years; the perpetrator would be a ~10-km diameter asteroid.

 event (1-km diam impactor killing 1/4 of human race) will occur once